abbeydabiri/flowdesk-crypto-orderbook-api/README.md

 ## FUTURE IMPROVEMENTS
 - Monitoring of rest API calls to avoid rate limiting
 - Addition of more centralized exchanges and their apis
+- Addition of historical global prices for decision making
 - Integration of decentralized exchanges / smartcontracts
+- Addition of candlestick and chart patterns for trend monitoring

 ## HOW IT WORKS
 To use the application execute the following commands via curl, postman or a simple browser page.